spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware.md

 # Install Palette VerteX on VMware vSphere

-Palette provides an installer command line interface (CLI) that prompts you for details and creates the Private Cloud Gateway (PCG) configuration file needed to establish a secure connection from your internal network to the internet-accessible Palette VerteX instance.
+You install Palette VerteX using a Command Line Interface (CLI) that guides you for details.
+The installer creates a three-node enterprise cluster for high availability (HA): 6 vCPU, 12 GB memory, 70 GB storage.
 You can invoke the installer on any Linux x86-64 system that has the docker daemon installed and connectivity to the Palette Management console or VMware vSphere.

-The PCG creates a three-node enterprise cluster for high availability (HA): 6 vCPU, 12 GB memory, 70 GB storage.

 # Prerequisites